alsmal23/S4T1TM2/docs/web-api/protocol.md

 # YAAM Web Protocol
 @paul-mchugh Needs Review

+For now put User uuid in Authorization field of http header

 ## Funtionality lacking documentation in this document
 - [x]  There is no mechanism that allows the client to retrieve a list of known Users
 - [x] There is no mechanism that allows the client to retrieve a list containing the projects they are a member of